betaglot/plantabeta/docs/reference/Route/RouteSolution/FillAlgorithm/TriangleFill.md

 - Plant hexagons

-Move on a hexagonal grid like CGP grey YouTube https://youtu.be/bgR3yESAEVE
+Moto on a hexagonal grid like CGP grey YouTube https://youtu.be/bgR3yESAEVE

 :::